memio/memio/doc/01-model.md

 ## PropertyCollection

-A File can have 0 to many methods this model takes care of managing those:
+A File can have 0 to many properties, this model takes care of managing those:

 ```php
 <?php